+- 10. The AETR Agreement of 1970 came into force on 5 January 1976, following a period of negotiations that lasted more than fifteen years and the elaboration of a first AETR Agreement signed under the auspices of UNECE in 1962 that did not enter into force due to an insufficient number of ratifications. - 11.
 The tool through which the compliance to the Agreement is enforced is the control device (analogue or digital).
-The use of digital Tachograph was introduced 2006 in the AETR Agreement.
+The use of the digital tachograph was introduced 2006 in the AETR Agreement. - 12.
 The implementation of the digital tachograph was a considerable challenge requiring advanced technical expertise, strict rules and well-functioning systems at national and international levels.
-The Joint Research Centre of the European Union (JRC) safeguards the technical interoperability of the digital tachograph and functions as the European root certification authority for AETR countries.
-A number of EuroMed partner countries are considering the introduction of digital tachograph in their home markets and benefit from the widely harmonized AETR framework.2
+The Joint Research Centre of the European Union (JRCEU) safeguards the technical interoperability of the digital tachograph and functions as the European root certification authority for AETR countries.
+A number of EuroMed partner countries are considering the introduction of the digital tachograph in their home markets and benefit from the widely harmonized AETR framework.2